 A secret ingredient!
 What makes this tomato soup so creamy?

 I’m glad you asked!
 Most creamy tomato soups are made with heavy cream.
 I considered going the soy creamer route but I decided I wanted to keep this soup soy free.
-Then I thought about adding coconut milk but coconut milk has a distinct favor.
+Then I thought about adding coconut milk but coconut milk has a distinct flavor.
 So what adds richness and creaminess without changing the flavor?

 Cashew cream, my friends!